Skip to content Skip to sidebar Skip to footer

 How To Stop Your Lip Picking Habit

-This is a change that needs your care, love and attention, whether for yourself or your child.
-Sometimes this condition does need medical intervention, so make sure you book a GP appointment if you’re finding that you absolutely cannot stop picking, if you or your child are causing repetitive injuries that struggle to heal or if the emotion stress is affecting your daily routine.
+Before you begin this journey - this is a change that needs your care, love and attention, whether for yourself or your child.
+Sometimes this condition does need medical intervention, so make sure you book a GP appointment if you're finding that you absolutely cannot stop picking, if you or your child are causing repetitive injuries that struggle to heal or if the emotion stress is affecting your daily routine.

 It's ok to need a little extra help - I tried CBT and low-dose anti-depressants to try and stem my own issues with TTM.
 Neither were particularly helpful at the time, but taking the first step to change meant that eventually I found a routine and little tricks to reduce my impulse to pick.

-There are also links to sensory processing disorders and ASD diagnoses which are rife in my family and the co-morbidity of these conditions is quite high.
+ASD / Sensory Processing - There are also links to sensory processing disorders and ASD diagnoses which are rife in my family and the co-morbidity of these conditions is quite high.

 How To Stop Picking Lips Habit